C-Duke0/Project3-PhillyFood/README.md

 ## Features

 - Interactive map displaying the most common cuisines by zip code, review count by neighborhood, and restaurant by location.
-- Mouseover tooltips providing detailed information on the top three cuisines for each area.
+- Mouseover tooltips providing detailed information for each area.
-- Color-coded legend for easy identification of cuisine types.
+- Color-coded legend for easy identification of cuisine types, average review, and category selection.
 - Zoom functionality for in-depth exploration of specific regions.

 ## Data Sources

 - **Yelp Academic Dataset:** Provides information on restaurants and their respective cuisines.
-- **GeoJSON:** Used to define the geographical boundaries of Philadelphia's zip codes.
+- **GeoJSON:** Used to define the geographical boundaries of Philadelphia's zip codes and neighborhoods.

 ## Getting Started